 - You must pass a drug screening.

 - You must submit resume and supporting documentation.

 - Males born after 12/31/1959 must be registered with the Selective Service.

 - Political appointees may require OPM approval before on-boarding.

-- Serving in a supervisory or leadership capacity to include employee relations, conflict resolution, change management, recruitment and retention, performance appraisals and employee development
+- Serving in a supervisory or leadership capacity to include areas such as employee relations, conflict resolution, change management, effective communication, recruitment and retention, performance appraisals and/or employee development.

 It is your responsibility to ensure your responses and appropriate documentation is submitted prior to the closing date.
 Your resume serves as the basis for qualification determinations and must highlight your most relevant and significant work experience and education (if applicable), as it relates to this job opportunity.
 Please be clear and specific when describing your work history as we cannot make assumptions regarding your experience.
 Your application will also be rated and ranked among others based on your responses to the online questions.

 Please ensure EACH work history includes ALL of the following information:

 - Job Title (include series and grade if Federal Job)